lsonnino/ambient-hue/README.md

 **Ambient Hue** currently supports HTTP Put requests, used to directly access your [Philips Hue Bridge](https://www2.meethue.com/en-us/p/hue-bridge/046677458478); see the official [Philips Hue API](https://www.developers.meethue.com) for further information.
 The HTTPS Post request is useful when accessing the bridge through a proxy (e.g., to access your lights from outside your local network).

 The full source code is available [here](https://github.com/lsonnino/ambient-hue/tree/master/AmbientHue/src/main/java) while the current release is available [here](https://github.com/lsonnino/ambient-hue/tree/master/release).

+# Sponsorship

+**Ambient Hue** is open source software.
+Ongoing development is made possible by generous contributions.

 # Credits